muritane/coordination-architecture/emergent_coordination_gradients.md

 In many systems, agents do not respond to absolute levels of:

-* disorder,
+- disorder,
-* risk,
+- risk,
-* cost,
+- cost,
-* or degradation.
+- or degradation.

 They respond to **changes**:

-* shifts in ambiguity,
+- shifts in ambiguity,
-* loss of deniability,
+- loss of deniability,
-* emergence of legible consequence,
+- emergence of legible consequence,
-* crossing of implicit thresholds.
+- crossing of implicit thresholds.

-This pattern appears across domains:
+This pattern recurs across domains:

-* biological perception (edge detection),
+- biological perception (edge detection),
-* physical systems (gradients, not constants),
+- physical systems (gradients rather than constants),
-* optimization (loss gradients, not loss values),
+- optimization (loss gradients rather than loss values),
-* development (morphogen boundaries, not concentrations).
+- development (boundary effects rather than concentrations).

 This document focuses on **coordination as a function of transitions**, not steady states.

 ---

-## Coordination Gradients (Informal Definition)
+## Coordination Gradients (Operational Definition)

 In this document, a **coordination gradient** refers to: